Warner Bros.’ DramaFever Original Series ‘My Secret Romance’ to Stream in U.S., Air on Korean TV Simultaneously

 DramaFever, the Warner Bros.-owned subscription VOD service specializing in Korean dramas and other international fare, will premiere its original K-drama series “My Secret Romance” on April 17 both in the U.S. on its streaming platform and in South Korea on cable channel OCN.

 It marks the first time that DramaFever will stream a show in the Americas simultaneously with its overseas broadcast.
 New episodes of “My Secret Romance,” running 40 minutes each, are set to stream every Monday and Tuesday at 9 a.m.
-ET on DramaFever with English subtitles.
+ET on DramaFever with English, Spanish and Portuguese subtitles.

 The 12-episode series stars Sung Hoon (“Oh My Venus,” “Noble,” “My Love”) and Song Ji Eun (member of the K-pop group Secret) as a couple who engage in a brief but passionate romance — and then meet again three years later, kicking off an emotional roller coaster as they fall in love.